alextwilson/gilded-rose-js/README.md

 Once this test suite was complete, I started refactoring the code.
 I started by making new child classes for each type of item that each had an updateItem method.
 These classes extended Item to fit the brief of not changing Item.
 I did this as at the moment there was significant inappropriate intimacy going on in the Gilded Rose, and delegation, together with some polymorphism seemed like a good solution.
 Each class was responsible for its own behaviour and state changing, and each item contained its own rules for changing sellIn and quality.

-Once all existing behaviour had been built out with extended classes, I moved on to adding the Conjured Item, starting with when sellIn values were positive.
+Once all existing behaviour had been built out with extended classes, I moved on to adding the Conjured Item, where its quality degrades twice as fast as that of a normal item.
+I started with when sellIn values were positive, then when sellIn was zero.

 ### Dependencies